Can I drive someone else’s car on my own insurance?

 Third party insurance will only pay out for damage sustained to other people’s cars in an accident, and is the legal minimum level of cover you must have if you are driving a car.

-Comprehensive insurance will also cover your vehicle for loss or damage, but another benefit of comprehensive cover is that in many instances it will provide third-party insurance to drive someone else’s car, assuming you have their permission.
+Comprehensive insurance will also cover your vehicle for loss or damage, but another benefit of comprehensive cover is that in some instances it will provide third-party insurance to drive someone else’s car, assuming you have their permission.

 But, there’s a but: not all comprehensive policies provide this benefit, which is known as ‘Driving Other Cars’ (DOC).